qt37t247/Horseshoe-crab-ddRAD/Genotype-climate/readme.md

 The output is "*_env.csv", which is to be used as input for gradientForest

+## Compute genotype-climate association with gradientForest

+We calculate genotype-climate association with a modified R script ("*_Gradientforst.R") attached.

+R script can output important vairants, two pdf for PCA and transformed genotype-climate association across the distribution ranges.

 ## Reference

 Chen, Y., Jiang, Z., Fan, P., Ericson, P. G., Song, G., Luo, X., ... & Qu, Y. (2022).
 The combination of genomic offset and niche modelling provides insights into climate change-driven vulnerability.
 Nature Communications, 13(1), 4821.